mpalet/zerotier-dns/README.md

 api-url: "https://my.zerotier.com/api"

 # ID of the ZeroTier network.
 Only one of "network" and "networks" can be
 # specified.
-E.g., if there is a network with ID "123abc" then this would map
+E.g., if domain="zt" and there is a network with ID "123abc" then
-# its members to "<member name>.zt":
+# this would map its members to "<member name>.zt":
 #   network: "123abc"
 network:

 # Mappings between subdomains and ZeroTier network IDs.
 Only one of "network"
 # and "networks" can be specified.
 networks:
-  # E.g., if origin="zt" and there is a network with ID "123abc" then this would
+  # E.g., if domain="zt" and there is a network with ID "123abc" then this would
   # map its members to "<member name>.home.zt":
   #   home: "123abc"